Go (Jónsi album)

 Go is the debut studio album by Icelandic musician Jónsi, frontman of the post-rock band Sigur Rós.
 The album was released on 5 April 2010, through XL Recordings, as reported by a downloadable track from the official site.
 The fourth track of the album, "Boy Lilikoi", was released for free from Jónsi's website, available to those subscribing to the website's mailing list.

 The album features predominantly acoustic music and string arrangements from composer Nico Muhly.
 The album was co-produced by Alex Somers, Peter Katis and Jónsi himself, during summer 2009, in Reykjavík and Connecticut.
 A worldwide tour across North America and Europe also took place upon the album's release from April–May 2010, featuring Jónsi performing songs from the album and a "unique, cinematic" performance stage designed by 59 Productions.

 "Kolniður" was featured at the end of the Criminal Minds sixth-season episode "Lauren" and in a trailer for Real Steel.
 It also featured at the end of the first-season finale of the reality series Flying Wild Alaska.
 "Around Us" was included on the FIFA 11 and FIFA 23 soundtrack and the trailer for the Disney dub of The Secret World of Arrietty.

-"Tornado" was featured in the film Disconnect, at the closing scene and ending credits, which got overall positive critical praise.
+"Tornado" was featured in the closing scene and end credits of the film Disconnect.